JoseDeFreitas/hide-the-ratings/README.md

 # Hide the Ratings

 Userscript to hide the ratings on various websites.
-The idea behind it is so that you don't get influenced by what people think about the work you want to watch, read, etc. Websites of different kinds are taken into account.
+The idea behind it is so that you don't get influenced by what people think about the work you want to watch, read, etc., while wanting to read information about that work.
+Websites of different kinds are taken into account.
 Shipped in an userscript for easy and fast activation and supported by the most popular userscript managers (making it easy to use no matter the browser).

 ## Websites